arionbanki/Arion-OpenBanking-Sandbox/README.md

 3. consentID header - Valid Consent Id, Created here which you get by calling the consent service in the above step
 4. Ocp-Apim-Subscription-Key header - API key which you get from our Openbanking WebPortal
 5. pSUIPAddress header -  Valid IP Address
-6. Authorization header - Valid Access token
+6. Authorization header - Valid Access token which you get from our Openbanking WebPortal
 7. payment-service parameter: payments
 8. payment-product parameter: sepa-credit-transfer